Bolaji06/My-Article/Introduction to JavaScript classes.md

 ### Introduction

-JavaScript classes gives developers the power to organize and structure code in an object-oriented manner, classes help to create reusable, modular code that is easier to understand and maintain.
-On this blog post am going to walk you through how to create and use classes in JavaScript.
+JavaScript classes gives JavaScript developers the power to organize and structure code in an object-oriented manner, classes help to create reusable, modular code that is easier to understand and maintain.
+On this blog post, am going to walk you through how to create and use classes in JavaScript.

 ### What is JavaScript class